 Spend some time looking at tattoos online or browsing through the artist portfolios on our website.
 Even looking at images of things you enjoy may help spark inspiration.
 We recommend that you have an idea about what you want before you make a consultation with an artist.
 Artists can help by talking things out with you, but the more clearly you are able to describe what you want, the more quickly and easily your artist can create a custom design for you.

-Can I bring pictures of tattoos, or images I like, with me?
+Can I send pictures of tattoos or images I like?